 But, if you want to catch a few stock trout for the table fishing a worm is an excellent way to tempt an otherwise reluctant trout to feed.

 During the hot summer months, many trout fishermen target other species.
 Not only are trout difficult to catch, but any released trout has a much lower chance of survival.
 So unless you are fishing for the table, trout fishing in warm water conditions should be avoided.

 3) In very cold water.
 When the water temperature gets very close to freezing.
 Trout can be very hard to catch.

 They do not have the energy to chase after lures, and nymphs and other small aquatic insect life do not provide enough calories to be worth eating.
 But a fat, juicy worm is both energy dense and easy to eat.

 4) At the change of light Most of the year trout are more active in the evenings and first thing in the morning.
 This is a prime time to go trout fishing, so naturally, it is also one of the best times to fish worms.

 Where are the best locations to catch trout on worms?

-This might come across at quite obvious, but you have to fish the worm near where trout are likely to be feeding.
-This can change based on time of year, but also time of day.
+This might come across as quite obvious, but you have to fish the worm near where trout are likely to be feeding.
+This can change based on the time of year, but also the time of day.
 In this section, I will share three of the best locations for worm fishing.